Data Ingestion Guide

 Data Interchange .json, .yaml, .yml example.json 50MB

-Ask Sage is capable of ingesting other files types as well and if you have any specific requirements, please reach out to the Ask Sage team for assistance.
+Additional File Types: Ask Sage is capable of ingesting other file types as well.
+If you have any specific requirements, please reach out to the Ask Sage team for assistance.

 To upload data into Ask Sage, navigate to the Ingest Files section and follow these steps: